genuinetools/img/README.md

 #### Cross Platform

-In order to use the `--platform` to cross-build option there are some additional requirements.

-[Currently](https://github.com/moby/buildkit/blob/v0.5.0/util/binfmt_misc/detect.go#L14) buildkit supports the following platforms:
+`img` and the underlying `buildkit` library support building containers for arbitrary platforms (OS and architecture combinations).
+In `img` this can be achieved using the `--platform` option, but note that using the `RUN` command during a build requires installing support for the desired platform, and any `FROM` images used must exist for the target platform as well.

+Some common platforms include:
 * linux/amd64
 * linux/arm64
 * linux/arm/v7
 * linux/arm/v6
+* linux/s390x
+* linux/ppc64le
+* darwin/amd64
+* windows/amd64

+If you use multiple `--platform` options for the same build, they will be included into a [manifest](https://docs.docker.com/engine/reference/commandline/manifest/) and should work for the different platforms built for.
-Qemu binaries for the desired architecture are required to be installed on the host (static bindings are recommended to avoid shared library loading issues).

-The kernel [binfmt_misc](https://www.kernel.org/doc/html/latest/admin-guide/binfmt-misc.html) parameters must be set with the following flags: `OCF`.
+The most common way to get `RUN` working in cross-platform builds is to install an emulator such as QEMU on the host system (static bindings are recommended to avoid shared library loading issues).
+To properly use the emulator inside the build environment, the kernel [binfmt_misc](https://www.kernel.org/doc/html/latest/admin-guide/binfmt-misc.html) parameters must be set with the following flags: `OCF`.
 You can check the settings in `/proc` to ensure they are set correctly.
 ```console
 $ cat /proc/sys/fs/binfmt_misc/qemu-arm | grep flags